The Trinity Files

 4.1 — Yahuah’s Righteousness Through the Messiah

-The New Testament consistently presents the “righteousness of God” as something that belongs to Yahuah and is delivered to us through the Messiah:
+The New Testament consistently presents the “righteousness of God” as something that belongs to Yahuah and is delivered to us through the Messiah.
+This is the same theology behind 2 Peter 1:1, no matter which textual variant is original.

 But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption. — 1 Corinthians 1:30 (KJV)